Our Financial and Business Information

 - 45-50 days of coverage of typical medical claims and administrative expenses for each member

-How Much of a Premium Goes Toward Paying for Care?
+How Much of Your Premium Goes Toward Paying for Care?

 Under state and federal law, health plans are required to spend a significant portion of each premium dollar on the medical care of their members.
 This is often called the Medical Loss Ratio.
 Health plans that don't meet these benchmarks are required to issue rebates to their customers.
 Massachusetts' standards for individuals and small businesses are the highest in the nation.
 For the seventh straight year, Blue Cross exceeded state and federal standards by spending more than 90 percent of every premium dollar on our members' medical care.

 How We Compare

 *Numbers are approximate and vary slightly from year to year.